ibmcloudprivate2/ng4-express/README.md

 # ng4-express
 to test drive deploying a simple angular 4 app to IBM Cloud (Bluemix) and also a IBM Cloud Private.
 With the same codebase deploy as PaaS (Cloud Foundry) and CaaS (Docker) both for off and on prem cloud.

+The demo demonstrate the same codebase
+- consistent of choice for deploying app to private or public for our users.
+- cater to different deployment for cost, security, capacity, performance, scales
+- high availability of app for different platform of choice
+- used of open technologies

+## TODO
+- [x] angular get-started app push to IBM Cloud **Private** - Cloud Foundry
+- [x] angular get-started app push to IBM Cloud **Bluemix** - Cloud Foundry
+- [ ] angular get-started app push to IBM Cloud **Private**  - Kubernetes
+- [ ] angular get-started app push to IBM Cloud **Bluemix** - Kubernetes
+- [ ] load balancer in IBM Cloud **Private** to app in private and public Cloud

 # About the demo
 a [quick start](https://angular.io/guide/quickstart) demo hosted using express.